 MINE TRAIN

 Vekoma manufacturers the classic Mine Train coaster most people associate with the original construction – Big Thunder Mountain at Disneyland Paris.
-There are about 10 of these coasters in the world.
+There are about a dozen of these coasters operating, including Big Grizzly Mountain Runaway Mine Cars at Hong Kong Disneyland.
 They offer a compact layout that features many turns and drops.
 These coasters lend themselves to themeing, especially where the train travels near enclosed spaces.
-Two different sized Mine Train models are available from the company, although a customised version is possible.
+Two different sized Mine Train models are available from the company, although customized versions are possible.

-Vekoma also developed Disney’s Seven Dwarfs Mine Train, a new model that features the world’s first swinging cars.
+Vekoma also developed Disney’s Seven Dwarfs Mine Train, a new model that features the world’s first swaying cars.

 Examples: